Plants and Wildlife

 Plants

 Seed plants seen along the trail include a variety of native and alien species.
-Common native species include bladdernut trees (Staphylea triloba), may apple (Podophyllum peltatum), pawpaw (Asimina triloba), solomons seal (Polygonatum biflorum), spicebush (Lindera benzoin), and wild ginger (Asarum canadense).
-Trail users will also observe an abundance of alien invasive plants common to the area, with the worst including tree-of-heaven (Ailanthus altissima), Japanese stilt grass (Microstegium vimineum), garlic mustard (Alliara petiolata), Japanese honeysuckle (Lonicera japonica) and other invasive honeysuckles, and autumn olive (Elaeagnus umbellate).
+Common native species include bladdernut trees (Staphylea trifolia), may apple (Podophyllum peltatum), pawpaw (Asimina triloba), solomons seal (Polygonatum biflorum), spicebush (Lindera benzoin), and wild ginger (Asarum canadense).
+Trail users will also observe an abundance of alien invasive plants common to the area, with the worst including tree-of-heaven (Ailanthus altissima), Japanese stilt grass (Microstegium vimineum), garlic mustard (Alliaria petiolata), Japanese honeysuckle (Lonicera japonica) and other invasive honeysuckles, and autumn olive (Elaeagnus umbellate).

 Alien plants are species that exist outside of their natural range; they become invasive if and when they start spreading and aggressively outcompeting native species in the area.
 Alien plants can evolve to become invasive very quickly, often driving out native plants that are important food sources for birds and insects.
 They are much more likely to take hold in areas of chronic disturbance and edge habitats – which is why they can commonly be observed around Jordan’s Point (with a history of human ecosystem disturbance) and along the edges of the trail.